 - Offer physical closeness and touching when the patient’s energy is low.
 Intimacy can be achieved without sex, erections, or orgasms.
 Kindness, affection, and respect go a long way toward reaching this goal.

 - Find out how the patient feels about their body and about sexual activity.
 Sometimes, people feel unattractive after cancer treatment.

 - When your partner is ready, be willing to try more gentle activities and new positions that feel good to both of you.
-Plan for private time when you will not be interrupted.
+Plan for private time when you won’t be interrupted.

-- Use unscented, uncolored water-based lubricant (such as K-Y Jelly or Astroglide) if dryness causes discomfort for either of you.
+- Use unscented, uncolored water-based lubricant (such as K-Y or Astroglide) if dryness makes either of you uncomfortable.

-- If you are afraid of hurting your partner, talk about it with them and with the doctor or nurse.
+- If you are afraid of hurting your partner, talk about it with them and with the cancer team.

 - Notices new or more pain